Sharif-Al-Hosafy/C-Games-Using-DirectX/README.md

-# C-Games-Using-DirectX
+# Game Programming
-A bunch of pure C++ games using with help of directX, Games like snake, tetris, ping pong...etc
+A bunch of pure C++/javaScript games like snake, tetris, ping pong...etc